The Bankrate promise

 - The borrower must occupy it for some portion of the year.

 - The borrower must have exclusive control over the property.

 - The property cannot be subject to any agreements that give a management firm control over the occupancy of the property.

 - Rental income cannot be used to qualify the borrower.

 Vacation home mortgage rates are typically higher than financing for a primary residence — about 0.5 percent to 1 percent extra.
-Be sure to search around to find the best rates and terms.
+Be sure to search for the best second home mortgage rates and terms.

 Buying real estate in a new area — or even one you’ve vacationed in for many years — requires expert guidance, so be sure to work with an experienced local real estate professional.
 They will know not only what properties are available but also why you might prefer one to another, and any local regulations or restrictions.

 Vacation home FAQ